 Labor Law Posters

-Every employer in every state must visually post labor law posters as required by law.
+As required by law, every employer in every state must visually post labor law posters.
 There are labor law posters for both federal and state regulations.
 Employers may also be required to display special child labor law posters depending on the type of work performed by the minor.

 All FLSA-covered employers are required to post the Employee Rights Under the Fair Labor Standards Act poster, which includes a section on child labor and minimum wage requirements.

 Child Labor Law Resources